VincentBounce/WindowsContextMenuTools/README.md

 - Limitation: doen't work from a folder which contains in his path `[` or `]` character.

-💿 To install this tool separately, just run `PowerShell5-ISE-here.reg`
+💿 To install this tool separately, just run `PowerShell5-ISE-here.reg`.
+To install bundle it's  [here](#⚙-Install-all-tools).

 ## ![powershell7-icon] PowerShell 7 here